 Looking for more useful advice for watering plants?
 Try these tips from Hozelock:

-- Place a potted plant under your hanging basket ideas when watering them.
+- Place a potted plant under your hanging baskets when watering them.
 That way, the pot can soak up the excess water that falls from the basket.

 - Try to remove as many weeds as you can from your borders, as they will be sapping water from the soil (and from the plants that are meant to be there).
 Need a hand blitzing those pesky intruders?
 Our guide on how to get rid of weeds is a great place to start.